adriancooney/examist/report/design/api.md

-# API
+## 2.3 API
-The API for the application was based upon the RESTful architecture.
+The API for the application was based upon RESTful architecture.
 Communication between the client and server was based upon the JSON format.

 ### Standard Responses
-The API followed a standard for three types of responses: error, success and data.
+The API follows a standard for three types of responses: error, success and data.
 Each endpoint responded in JSON of the following structures:

 ##### Error response
 The error response had three fields: `error`, `message` and `meta`.
 The `error` field is just a boolean denoting an error has occurred while `message` and `meta` both describe the error.
 The `meta` object can contain anything and is usually contains extra data to display to the user to give a more detailed error report.